scrollmapper/bible_databases/README.md

-Bible Versions and Cross-Reference Databases: mysql, sqlite, xml, csv, json.
+Bible Versions and Cross-Reference Databases: mysql, sqlite, xml, csv, json, txt, md.
 ===============

 Here you will find the following bible versions in sql, sqlite, xml, csv, json, txt, and md format: